4k4xs4pH1r3/offensive-security/kali_google_cloud.md

     Grab a cofee or beers

 Let’s start!
 Create VirtualBox virtual machine

 It’s easy to create a Kali Linux Virtualbox virtual machine so in this post, I will use Kali VirtualBox image that I downloaded from Kali Linux download page.

-Extract and import Kali Virtual Image.
+Import kali-linux-2018.4-vbox-amd64.ova in Virtual Box (The virtual size of the hdd is 80GB)

 Turn on the Kali Linux virtual machine to install and configure openssh-server:

     apt-get install openssh-server -y